MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 3.0.1
+- Fixed a bug that could cause the error "Cannot read property 'label' of undefined" when using multiple test adapters.

 #### 3.0.0
 - We're re-releaseing v2.9.3 as v3.0.0 due to a breaking change we missed during testing.